dennisferron/JamQuest/README.md

 In a browser, navigate to "http://localhost:8000/".

-Note: if nothing happens in the browser but also no more messages show after the "Serving ..." message in the command prompt, pressing Ctl-C in the command prompt window may print backed up error messages and Python exception information.
+Note: if nothing happens in the browser but also no more messages show after the "Serving ..." message in the command prompt, pressing Ctl-C in the command prompt render_window may print backed up error messages and Python exception information.

 In the directory listing in the browser, click "project-name.html".